gristlabs/grist-help/help/sharing.md

 Once you click "confirm", anyone with the link to your document will be able to view it.
 They will not be required to have a Grist login.

-The "Copy Link" button is handy to copy the link to the clipboard for pasting into an email, tweet, or anywhere else.
+The "Copy Link" button is handy for link sharing.
+You can copy the link to the clipboard for pasting into an email, tweet, or anywhere else.

 You can also allow anyone with the link to edit your document.
 Simply